endurodave/DelegateMQ/docs/DETAILS.md

 ## Fixed-Block Memory Allocator

-The DelegateMQ library optionally uses a fixed-block memory allocator when `DMQ_ALLOCATOR` is defined.
-See `DelegateOpt.h` for more details.
-The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.
+The `DelegateMQ` library includes an optional fixed-block memory allocator designed to improve performance and reduce heap fragmentation in mission-critical systems.
+This feature is enabled by defining `DMQ_ALLOCATOR`.
+See `DelegateOpt.h` for configuration details.
+The underlying allocator implementation is based on the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

-`std::function` used within class `DelegateFunction` may use the heap under certain conditions.
-Implement a custom `xfunction` similar to the `xlist` concept within `xlist.h` using the `xallocator` fixed-block allocator if deemed necessary.
+When `DMQ_ALLOCATOR` is defined, the `XALLOCATOR` macro is used to override `new` and `delete` operators for internal library objects.
+However, enabling this macro does not guarantee zero usage of the global heap.

+Even if total isolation from the global heap isn't achieved, employing `xallocator` with DelegateMQ can be helpful to reduce heap fragmentation and guarantees deterministic, constant-time O(1) memory operations for the system's most repetitive tasks.

+The  [Valgrind Memory Tests](#valgrind-memory-tests) shows global heap vs. fixed-block allocator.
+Notice the fixed-block allocator reduces reliance on the heap and overall uses less total heap memory (less heap fragmentation).

 ## Function Argument Copy